Rescue Me | Chords + Lyrics

 Can’t you see that I’m lonely.

-You can learn how to play Rescue Me!
+You can learn how to play Rescue Me by Fontella Bass!

 This would prove to be Fontella’s biggest hit, going all the way to #1.
-She does claim she wrote it, although the record label disagree and refused to pay her.
+She does claim she wrote it, although the record label disagreed and refused to pay her.

-Below, you get the first lesson from the course, working on how to play Rescue Me’s chorus, enjoy!
+Below, you get the first lesson from the course, working on how to play Rescue Me’s chorus.

 The chorus of Rescue Me mainly moves between the two chords A and D. To develop a good guitar part for it, you must first ensure you can play these two chords anywhere on the neck.

 The best way to achieve this is to use the so-called CAGED system.
-By connecting the chord shapes to an actual song, we can create exercises, learn the song and take one step closer to being able to improvise rhythm guitar parts.
+By connecting the chord shapes to an actual song, we can create musical exercises.

 In example 1, the first chord shape can be seen as either an open A or a G-shaped A. When playing a fraction of a chord like this, the two shapes overlap.